 Rita L. Feikema is an associate in the firm’s Real Estate Practice.

-Ms. Feikema has represented landlords, tenants, buyers and sellers in a range of transactional real estate matters, including acquisitions, dispositions and office, ground, retail and industrial leases, and other types of occupancy agreements.
-In addition, Ms. Feikema has cross-disciplinary experience in mergers and acquisitions, private equity, debt finance, statutory risk and compliance, and cross-border transactions.
+Ms. Feikema advises clients leasing, acquiring and financing commercial real estate.
+She has represented landlords and tenants, buyers and sellers, lenders and borrowers, and joint venturers in a range of transactional real estate matters, including office, ground, retail and industrial leases, other types of occupancy agreements and construction contracts.
+In addition, Ms. Feikema has prior cross-disciplinary experience in mergers and acquisitions, private equity, debt finance, statutory risk and compliance, and cross-border transactions.
 She has counseled clients on the formation and dissolution of limited liability companies and corporations and corporate reorganizations, including in the context of the acquisition of a real estate investment company.